-This update of the Institute for Housing Studies (IHS) Cook County House Price Index highlights changing prices for single-family homes through the second quarter of 2022 in 16 City of Chicago submarkets and 17 submarkets primarily in suburban Cook County.
+This update of the Institute for Housing Studies (IHS) Cook County House Price Index highlights changing prices for single-family homes through the first half of 2023 in 16 City of Chicago submarkets and 17 submarkets primarily in suburban Cook County.
 A detailed discussion of the Index is below.
 To view a full-page interactive graph with a map and data for all submarkets go here.
 Underlying price index data can be found here.

 Year-over-year price changes

-- Areas with the largest increases in single-family sales prices between the second quarters of 2021 and 2022 include Chicago submarkets Englewood/Greater Grand Crossing (26.3 percent increase) and Auburn Gresham/Chatham (23.7 percent).
-In suburban Cook County, the largest annual increases were seen in south suburban Calumet City/Harvey (24.9 percent increase) and Chicago Heights/Park Forest (24.6 percent increase).
+- Areas with the largest increases in single-family sales prices between the second quarters of 2022 and 2023 include Chicago submarkets South Chicago/West Pullman (11.3 percent increase) and Humboldt Park/Garfield Park (9.6 percent).
+In suburban Cook County, the largest annual increases were seen in south suburban Mount Prospect/Elk Grove Village (9.2 percent increase) and Schaumburg (8.7 percent increase).

-- The City of Chicago, suburban Cook County, and Cook County continue to set new records in single-family house prices.
-Price levels in Cook County and suburban Cook are 8.2 and 7.9 percent above previous peak levels last seen in 2007, respectively.
-Price levels in the City of Chicago are 10.9 percent above peak levels, although there continues to be substantial variation among City of Chicago submarkets.
-Compared to data from a year ago, the City of Chicago, suburban Cook County, and Cook County were 3.3, 6.2, and 5.7 percent below their peak prices, respectively.
+- Price levels in Cook County and suburban Cook are 12.2 and 12.6 percent above previous peak levels last seen in 2007, respectively.
+Price levels in the City of Chicago are 13.7 percent above peak levels, although there continues to be substantial variation among City of Chicago submarkets.

 COVID-19 pandemic start to current

-- Soaring demand for homeownership and a limited supply of homes led to large increases in house prices across the county.
-As of the second quarter of 2022, submarkets in Cook County experienced a wide range of price gains since the first quarter 2020, from 10 percent growth in Lincoln Park/Lakeview to a 62.4 percent increase in Englewood/Greater Grand Crossing.
-Areas with the largest increase from the start of the COVID-19 pandemic include much of suburban Cook County as well as City of Chicago submarkets where single-family homes typically sell below median Chicago prices.
-These areas include south suburban Calumet City/Harvey and Chicago Heights/Park Forest where single-family house prices increased by 58.9 and 56.4 percent, respectively.
-In Chicago, house price gains from the first quarter 2020 to the second quarter 2022 were highest in Englewood/Greater Grand Crossing (62.4 percent), Auburn Gresham/Chatham (59.2 percent), and South Chicago/West Pullman (50.5 percent).
+- Since the start of the pandemic, there have been large increases in house prices across the county thanks to soaring demand for homeownership and a limited supply of homes.
+Between the first quarter of 2020 and the second quarter of 2023, submarkets in Cook County experienced a wide range of price gains, from 7.8 percent growth in Lake View/Lincoln Park to a 71.2 percent increase in Englewood/Greater Grand Crossing.
+Areas with the largest increase since the start of the pandemic include much of suburban Cook County as well as City of Chicago submarkets where single-family homes typically sell below median Chicago prices.
+These areas include south suburban Chicago Heights/Park Forest and Calumet City/Harvey where single-family house prices increased by 64.8 and 61.5 percent, respectively.
+In Chicago, house price during the same time period were highest in Englewood/Greater Grand Crossing (71.2 percent), South Chicago/West Pullman (68.4 percent), and Humboldt Park/Garfield Park (60.8 percent).

-- The smallest gains in single-family house prices since the COVID-19 pandemic to the second quarter 2022 included Lincoln Park/Lake View in the city and Winnetka/Northbrook in suburban Cook County, the highest-priced city and suburban submarkets in the county.
-Other areas in the county with the smallest gains include West Town/Near West Side (13.5 percent), Lincoln Square/North Center (15.5 percent), and Uptown/Rogers Park (15.6 percent).
+- The smallest gains in single-family house prices since the COVID-19 pandemic to the second quarter 2023 included Lake View/Lincoln Park in the city and Palatine/Barrington in suburban Cook County.
+Other areas with the smallest gains include higher-cost City of Chicago submarkets Lake View/Lincoln Park (7.8 percent), West Town/Near West Side (17.0 percent), and Logan Square/Avondale (18.5 percent).

 Recovery from bottom

 - The weakest recoveries were seen primarily in suburban Cook County.
-This is largely due to the suburbs being less volatile housing markets with less dramatic price peaks and valleys than many submarkets in the City of Chicago.
-The suburban area with the weakest recovery is north suburban Winnetka/Northbrook where prices increased by 40.8 percent from its price bottom.
-In the city, Lake View/Lincoln Park has seen the smallest price increases since reaching its price bottom (31.5 percent).
+This is largely due to suburban submarkets generally being less volatile than many submarkets in the city, resulting in less dramatic price peaks and valleys.
+The suburban area with the weakest recovery is north suburban Winnetka/Northbrook where prices increased by 47.3 percent from its price bottom.
+In Chicago, Lake View/Lincoln Park has seen the smallest price increases since reaching its price bottom (28.9 percent).
 However, this is the only area in Cook County that did not experience dramatic price declines during the recession.
-So, despite relatively modest growth, prices in Lake View/Lincoln Park remain high.
-As of the second quarter 2022, the median sales price for a single-family home in the Lake View/Lincoln Park submarket was $1,288,500.
+Therefore, prices in Lake View/Lincoln Park remain high despite modest growth.
+As of the second quarter 2023, the median sales price for a single-family home in the Lake View/Lincoln Park submarket was $1,281,000.

-- House prices in Cook County have recovered by 87.6 percent since the bottom of the market.
-In the City of Chicago, prices have rebounded by 105 percent compared to 81.2 percent in suburban Cook.
-This is compared to the second quarter, 2021 when price levels compared to the bottom of the market were 63.5 percent, 78.7 percent, and 57.6 percent above bottom in Cook County, the City of Chicago, and in Suburban Cook County, respectively.
+- House prices in Cook County have recovered by 94.3 percent from the bottom of the market.
+In the City of Chicago, prices have rebounded by 110.1 percent compared to 88.9 percent in suburban Cook.

 Price changes since 2000

 - All submarkets in Cook County have been above their year 2000 price levels since the last half of 2018 when Calumet City/Harvey passed this benchmark.
-Long-term price gains since 2000 remain lowest in Calumet City/Harvey, where prices are 78.7 percent above what they were in the first quarter of 2000 as of the second quarter 2022.
+Long-term price gains since 2000 are lowest in Palatine/Barrington, where prices in the second quarter of 2023 are 81.7 percent above what they were in the first quarter of 2002.
 In the City of Chicago, the Lake View/Lincoln Park submarket had the lowest price gains relative to prices in the year 2000.
-Price levels in the second quarter of 2022 were 98.1 percent higher than year 2000 prices.
+Price levels in the second quarter of 2023 were 94.2 percent higher than year 2000 prices.

-- As of the second quarter of 2022, price levels in three Chicago submarkets were more than 220 percent of what they were in the year 2000.
-These submarkets include Humboldt Park/Garfield Park where prices were 226.3 percent higher than 2000 levels, West Town/Near West Side (223.1 percent), and Logan Square/Avondale (221.8 percent).
+- As of the second quarter of 2023, price levels in four Chicago submarkets were more than 200 percent of what they were in the year 2000.
+These submarkets include Humboldt Park/Garfield Park, where prices were 258.1 percent higher than 2000 levels, West Town/Near West Side (232.6 percent), Logan Square/Avondale (218.8 percent), and Bridgeport/Brighton Park (208.3 percent).